 Regular performance discussions between the supervisor and the employee are scheduled to review performance goals, and results.
 (Annually, these discussions may be documented.)
 Employees or supervisors are expected to refer any performance disagreements to the second level supervisor for advice and resolution.

 Department heads and supervisors are responsible for conducting the performance planning and management cycle annually.
 Employees are responsible for maintaining open communication with their supervisor and participating in performance management during performance planning, goal and expectation setting times in the cycle.
 To see when the next workshop will take place, please refer to the training schedule.
-For planning and reference, please review the latest Performance Planning Time Line.
+For planning and reference, please review the latest Performance Planning Information.

 Human Resources also offers one-on-one coaching sessions for managers and staff for the performance planning process.
 All employees are welcome to schedule an appointment with a member of the Human Resources staff to assist you with questions and problems related to the performance planning process.
 This service is intended to proactively assist all staff members in discussing and addressing concerns before they become serious problems.
 Please call your Senior HR Partner for additional informationa and guidance.